APRIL 21,2019 | WRITTEN BY MOLLY

 Have you noticed your Shih Tzu hesitating when they going up or down the stairs?

-They never used to do that, but you find they are doing it more and more.
+He never used to do that, but you find he is doing it more and more.

 Please Stop...don't do this.

-They are not being lazy, or stubborn.
-They are trying to tell you something.
+He is not being lazy, or stubborn.
+He is trying to tell you something.

 Reasons why your Shih Tzu is hesitating on stairs may be due aging, or a more severe affliction.